-He continued, "With young people already very alert to the climate change issue, it's vital they also learn how tens of millions of new people in the U.S. will lead to greater competition for limited water, food, housing and energy; how it will impact our country's already fragile infrastructure; and how overpopulation will dangerously impact already threatened farms, forests, rivers and fragile wildlife habitats."
+He continued, "With young people already very alert to the climate change issue, it's vital they also learn how tens of millions of new people in the U.S. will lead to greater competition for limited water, food, housing and energy; how it will further stress our country's already fragile infrastructure; and how overpopulation will dangerously impact already threatened farms, forests, rivers and fragile wildlife habitats."

-Lewis added: "This program is especially important when you consider current U.S. Census projections indicating that we could grow from today's 332.8 million to more than 400 million by 2060."
+Lewis added: "This program is especially important when you consider current U.S. Census projections indicating that we could grow from today's 333.2 million to more than 400 million by 2060."

 "Every year we hear from teachers who praise our fact-filled packets and highlight the value of getting students involved in speaking out on this important issue now, so that they can help shape a livable future.
-Just as important, we are able to continually expand this program to recruit more and more teachers to participate thanks to increasing financial support from foundations who recognize its long-range value and our generous NPG members who are dedicated to investing in a more livable future for their children and grandchildren," he said.
+Just as important, we are able to continually expand this program to recruit more and more teachers to participate thanks to the financial support of our members who recognize the long-range value of investing in a more livable future for their children and grandchildren," he said.